 Discovering Fresh Approaches

 Burton D. Morgan Foundation engages in projects and initiatives that are often experimental in nature and on the cutting edge of entrepreneurship education.
-Entrepreneurship Education Experiment (EEE) works with partners in a collaborative capacity through experimental initiatives that explore the frontiers of entrepreneurship education.
+Entrepreneurship Education Experiment (E3) works with partners in a collaborative capacity through experimental initiatives that explore the frontiers of entrepreneurship education.
 E3 seeks to develop perspectives and approaches through experimental initiatives that lead to stronger entrepreneurship education programming.

 Developed by Dan Isenberg, the founding executive director of the Babson College Entrepreneurship Ecosystem Platform, and taught in cooperation with colleagues at the Harvard and Columbia business schools, the program seeks to serve companies with $5 million - $15 million in sales and a desire to grow.
 Scalerator mixes peer-to-peer learning with classroom workshops that provide growth-oriented companies tools and strategies to quickly ignite that growth.
-The Scalerator curriculum was tested in Milwaukee and proven to help companies from diverse industries and sectors to grow.
-The first cohort of Scalerator NEO was successful and the second cohort began in April 2018.
+The Entrepreneurs EDGE, a nonprofit economic development organization focused on innovation and entrepreneurship in Northeast Ohio, serves as administrator of...

 * Note: "Scalerator" is a trademark of Dan Isenberg.